finalclass/require-ts/README.md

 ```

 Compiler will compile all **modified** files in sourcePath directory and place their compiled versions inside the buildPath directory.
 Directory structury should be preserved.

+When the excludeDeclarationFiles flag is set to false then compiler will try to compile also files with .d.ts extension which usually is not what we want.

 ### __dirname